-Notice: Only use a vehicle that has a 12-volt system with a negative ground for jump starting.
-If the other vehicle does not have a 12-volt system with a negative ground, both vehicles can be damaged.
+damaged.
+Only use a vehicle that has a 12-volt system with a negative ground for jump starting.

 Park both vehicles close enough so that the jumper cables can reach both vehicles' positive (+) and negative (-) terminals.
 The vehicles must not touch each other.
 It could cause an unwanted ground connection that could damage both vehicles' electrical systems.